 “If you really imagine the stakes of him, in his youth, having all these special powers and having your parents kind of be absent during that process on their own agendas, equally as selfish.
 He’s lost in the world that he was raised in, and feels that he was kind of abandoned by the people that he’s closest with.
 He’s angry because of that, I think, and he has a huge grudge on his shoulders.”

 But, why taint Han and Leia's legacy this way — heroes of the original trilogy and long-time fan favorites?
-Why did this need to be the truth?
 Well, maybe it's not as black and white as one might think.
 Sure, Driver makes it clear that Ben was somewhat the victim of neglect (at least in his own mind), but we are never given a "Why?"
-I believe there is a "Why?" — a powerful one; one that not only redeems Leia and Han to an extent, but allows the audience to empathize with their actions: The explanation of a "deep and profound tragedy."
+I believe there is a "Why?"; one that not only redeems Leia and Han to an extent, but allows the audience to empathize with their actions.

 Hidden In Plain Sight

 Contained within The Force Awakens: The Visual Dictionary is a paragraph explaining how Han became the man we meet in #TheForceAwakens.
 That he settled for a time, becoming a "family man" no less, until his life was met with tragedy and he returned (at least in part) to his life as a freighter pilot.
-We know from Bloodline he remained happily married to Leia until at least six years before the events of The Force Awakens, but it also tells us neither parent is really in contact with their son or Luke.
+We know from Bloodline, the canon novel by Claudia Grey, he remained happily married to Leia until at least six years before the events of The Force Awakens, but it also tells us that even before their separation neither parent is really in contact with their son or Luke.

 Pablo Hidalgo is Lucasfilm's Head of Story Development, and the author of The Visual Dictionary.
-A discussion on Twitter between Hidalgo and a fan about Adam Driver's interview, his implication that Han and Leia were absent, preoccupied parents, led to this:
+A discussion on Twitter between Hidalgo and a fan about Adam Driver's interview, in which he said Han and Leia were absent, preoccupied parents, led to this:

 What Does It All Mean?

-We know these things because the timeline Hidalgo has provided tells us that Han and Leia totally discussed this huge, tragic event right in front of us during The Force Awakens, so well hidden we didn't even blink:
+The timeline Hidalgo has provided tells us that Han and Leia discussed this tragic event right in front of us during The Force Awakens, so well hidden we didn't even blink:

 Leia: "That’s why I wanted him to train with Luke.
 I just never should have sent him away.
 That’s when I lost him.
 That’s when I lost you both."

-Han: "We both had to deal with it, in our own way."
+Han: "We both had to deal with in our own way."

-Leia "lost" Han when Ben left, yet their life was supposedly upended by tragedy, not separation.
-Furthermore, he and Leia are happily married, albeit sometimes at a long distance, once again in Bloodline.
+Leia says she "lost" Han when Ben left, yet their life together was supposedly upended by tragedy, not separation.
 Should Ben leaving to train with his uncle be considered a tragedy?
 No. I would conclude from this then that both Ben and Han left home in response to something else.
-The Solo family falling apart was a symptom, something "upended" their lives to cause it, they didn't just slowly fall apart for no reason to facilitate a basis for Kylo Ren as a character.
-Kasdan is not capable of writing a story that badly.
+The Solo family falling apart was a symptom, something "upended" their lives to cause it.

 Consider the "it" in Han's sentence.